This International Woman’s Day Cultivate Awareness Ladies! Because Ignorance Is NOT Bliss!!

 The following is a check-list I am trying to make up.
 It is better if both spouses share all issues among themselves.
 They say, making hard copy and maintaining one is risky.
 I guess, it is a must to have a hardcopy, like a summary of all our savings and investments.
 Such a physical evidence can be taken care of personally the way we handle our passports and IDs for instance with diligent care.

 Make a hard copy like a Diary with following entries (even if you have gone green completely) for the sake of your beloved ones.
-Who knows when it should come in handy (God forbid).
-Educate your younger children on the relevance and drop a hint where in the event of any unforeseen accident or health issues, they could find help in financial matters.
+Who knows when it could come in handy (God forbid).
+Educate your younger children on the relevance and drop a hint where in the event of any unforeseen accident or health issues, they might find help in financial matters.
 If the children are over 18, include them in family discussions.
 Let them get the complete picture, it is high time.

 A HANDBOOK OF REFERENCE FOR MAINTENANCE OF FAMILY RECORDS/ACCOUNTS